JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 ## SAM Conversions

-Just like Java 8, Kotlin supports SAM conversions.
-This means that Kotlin function literals can be automatically converted into implementations of Java interfaces with a single non-default method, as long as the parameter types of the interface method match the parameter types of the Kotlin function.
+Kotlin supports SAM conversions for both Java and [Kotlin interfaces](fun-interfaces.html).
+This support for Java means that Kotlin function literals can be automatically converted into implementations of Java interfaces with a single non-default method, as long as the parameter types of the interface method match the parameter types of the Kotlin function.